Urwa ibn al-Zubayr: Written sources

+Assessment

 Authenticity

 The authenticity of the traditions transmitted by Urwa concerns two questions.
 First, whether the vast number of traditions attributed to him can actually be traced back to him.
 Second, whether the material reported by him is indeed authentic.
-According to Andreas Goerke and Schoeler, the majority of the hadiths attributed to him do go back to Urwa, although some appear to be spurious.
+According to the Islamicist Andreas Goerke and Schoeler, the majority of the hadiths attributed to Urwa do go back to him, although some appear to be spurious.
 The textual analysis of the traditions transmitted by both Hisham and al-Zuhri, which differ considerably in wording and detail but share the same overall structure, reveals that most of them were indeed transmitted independently of each other and come from the same source (i.e. Urwa).
-On the reliability of information that indeed goes back to him, Schoeler states that it is possible that some of the information he received from his authorities was distorted due to bias and memory lapse, but it is unlikely that any of that material was invented or distorted beyond recognition.
+On the reliability of information that indeed goes back to Urwa, Schoeler states that it is possible that some of the information Urwa received from his authorities was distorted due to bias and memory lapse, but it is unlikely that any of that material was invented or distorted beyond recognition.
 Nor is it likely that the reports were distorted by Urwa himself.
 The information on Muhammad's life, at least for the Medinan period, as derived from Urwa, is thus largely reliable.

-Analyzing the Hudaybiyya traditions attributed to Urwa, Goerke concluded that his version is the oldest of all, and has been redacted over the long transmission process.
+Analyzing the al-Hudaybiya traditions attributed to Urwa, Goerke concluded that his version is the oldest of all, and has been redacted over the long transmission process.
 In the first step, Urwa himself combined various eyewitness reports available to him, not all of which necessarily belonged to the same event.
 He orally transmitted that synthesized version to Hisham and al-Zuhri, who in turn transmitted it independently of each other.
-The original core of the tradition going back to Urwa likely consisted of three points: a treaty between Muhammad and the Quraysh; a clause requiring extradition back to Mecca of any Meccan fugitives to Medina; and actual extradition of certain individuals.
+The original core of the tradition going back to Urwa likely consisted of three points: a treaty between Muhammad and the Quraysh tribe; a clause requiring extradition back to Mecca of any Meccan fugitives to Medina; and actual extradition of certain individuals.
 Al-Zuhri's version was committed to writing significantly later than Hisham's and suffered alterations during transmission.
 In particular, the incident of bay'at al-shajara and the revelation of the entire Sura 48 of the Qur'an on this occasion were added later.
 Similarly, Goerke and Schoeler concluded that the core of the hijra traditions—the harassment of the Muslims in Mecca, hijra to Abyssinia, general hijra to Medina followed by Muhammad and Abu Bakr's journey to the city—indeed goes back to Urwa.
 The specific details may or may not be from Urwa himself.